Anjum799/Aadhar_card/README.md

 # Aadhar_card
-This pr generates a digital Aadhaar card using user details like name, DOB, and Aadhaar number.It generates two versions:
+This pro generates a digital Aadhaar card using user details like name, DOB, and Aadhaar number.It generates two versions: